Creating Learners at OpenmindProjects Training Center

 - How to use technology, modern, innovative learning ideas, and English to help poor young people get out of poverty?

-- If our trainees can learn how to use their smartphones, the internet,
+- The best way to teach our trainees to speak English, how to use their smartphones, computers and the internet, and other important life skills?

-- They become the architects of their own futures and can one day help younger trainees, their village friends and our young campers too!
+- If we succeed in these things, the trainees then become the architects of their own futures, and can one day help younger trainees, their village friends and our young campers too!

 - This is our Challenge!